-Every year, five local artists are chosen by a jury of arts and environmental professionals to help promote new ways of thinking about conserving resources, art, and the environment.
-Each artist receives a stipend and privileges for six months to scavenge discarded materials at Metro Central Transfer Station in Northwest Portland.
-The program culminates with an exhibition in the fall at a local gallery.
+Every year, five local artists chosen by a jury of arts and environmental professionals are given access to the Metro Central transfer station for five months to glean discarded materials to make art.
+The program culminates with an exhibition of their works in the summer at a local gallery.

 Bison Building, PNCA